anthonyuri/anthonyuri/README.md

 CS Student @ NYU
 ----------------

-My name is Anthony, and i'm a 3rd-year student at New York University studying Computer science and Mathematics.
-I really enjoy exploring all aspects of software development and have been learning advanced algorithms and data structures with Python and Java.
+My name is Anthony, and i'm a senior at New York University studying Computer science and Mathematics.
+I really enjoy exploring all aspects of software development, especially backend development and large scale systems and infrastructure.
 I'm really interested in pursuing a career as a software engineer and gaining experience through helping with open source projects, internships, and creating my own personal projects : )

 *   🌍  I'm based in New York City
 *   ✉️  You can contact me at [anthony.uriarte@nyu.edu](mailto:anthony.uriarte@nyu.edu)
-*   🤝  I'm open to collaborating on any interesting applications
+*   🤝  I'm open to collaborating on any interesting projects

 ### Skills